Welcome to our 11+ blog titled, Independent school parent guide. Our other 11+ blog entries are listed at the bottom of this page.

 Verity’s two children, a girl and a boy two years apart transitioned seamlessly from pre-school to the primary school.
 It was always the intention that at the end of Year 4 they would go on to preparatory school.
 Starting their journey into the independent education system.
 This being the rural South East the prep schools tend not to be selective, so for Verity, it was a case of researching and visiting the schools that she liked the look of and putting her daughter’s and then her son’s name down.
 Both children moved to prep school when they were seven at the beginning of Year 3, albeit two years apart.

 Verity’s daughter was nearing 11.
 Therefore Verity started to consider which senior school her daughter should progress on to.
 Verity considered briefly putting her in for the 11+ in an attempt to get her into a Kent grammar school but for a variety of reasons decided against this.
 Had she decided on this route she would have needed to register for her to sit the test in the summer of Y5 with a view to sitting it in the September of Y6.

 Independent school parent guide: Senior School

 Verity had completed her research for a school and pretty much made a final decision by the time her daughter was in Y7.
-Scholarship assessments were taken in the Spring of Y8 and Common Entrance in that summer.
+Scholarship assessments in the Spring of Y8 and Common Entrance in the summer.
 Verity’s daughter started at her new school in Y9 when she was 13.
 By this time Verity was well in the throes of carrying out the same research process for her son.